 Sebastian Payne, MW joined The Wine Society in 1973.
-He served as Chief Wine Buyer from 1985–2012 and buys The Society's Italian, German, Greek, Austrian and Eastern European wines, as well as Bordeaux primeurs.
+He served as Chief Wine Buyer from 1985–2012 and buys The Society's Italian, Greek and Eastern European wines.

 How did you get involved in the wine trade?

 There was a group of six of us at university, and although we were nothing to do with the official wine club, we used to go out and buy quite good bottles.
 I wasn't bad at guessing what they were.
 But after university, I had to go out and get a job.